andmoredev/andmoredev/content/blog/api-cognito-user-password.md

 If you look at the code above it should seem very familiar to what we did in Postman.
 Making a POST request with the necessary headers and body.
 Once you get the response you can do whatever you need in your automation.

 I've provided 3 examples on how to handle the user credentials for this script.
-1. Create user programmatically - In this example we are [creating a Cognito user programmatically](https://www.andmore.dev/blog/create-cognito-user-programatically/) and using these credentials to authenticate.
+1. Create user programmatically - In this example we are [creating a Cognito user programmatically](https://www.andmore.dev/blog/create-cognito-user-programatically/) and using these credentials to authenticate by setting them as environment variables using the *>> $GITHUB_ENV* command.
 At the end of the run we delete the user so we don't have an endless amount of orphaned automation users.
 ```yaml
   test-api-with-user-password-auth-inline-create-user:
     name: Run Portman With USER_PASSWORD_AUTH - Inline Create User